SSG-DRD-IOT/lab-eis-timeseries/README.md

 ## Check the docker logs

-Uses command to check the logs of the docker telegraph container.
+Uses command to check the logs of the docker telegraph container - You can use this method to troubleshoot issues with data transport.
 `sudo docker logs ia_telegraf`

 ## Start the Simulated Sensor Data